DariaSutunkina/forWhilePractice/README.md

-## Циклы for
+## factorial for

-Вычислене факториала заданого числа
+Calculate the factorial og a given number